mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 closing in for the kill – a target-assist heads-up display of potential called shot locations.

-The ship’s computer automatically uses the comms to transmit firing platform suggestions to the pilot but the exchange can be much more lively than just an automated feed of data.
+The ship's computer automatically uses the comms to transmit firing platform suggestions to the pilot but the exchange can be much more lively than just an automated feed of data.
 Once the ship is in dogfight